 DHC-4: Review of primary national and international EMC standards activity

 The major international EMC standards organization is the International Electrotechnical Commission (IEC) located in Geneva, Switzerland.
-For most major electronic products using microprocessors/computer technology, the IEC International Special Committee on Radio Interference (CISPR) is source of emission and by reference immunity standards.
-CISPR deals with emission measurements and limits for a wide variety of products from information technology to industrial, scientific and medical devices including automotive systems.
-For Information Technology products and receivers (now called multimedia) there is also an array of immunity tests and test levels.
-The technical committee of the IEC that deals directly with immunity standards is TC77 and their standards are referenced in the CISPR immunity documents.
+For most major electronic products using microprocessors/computer technology, the IEC International Special Committee on Radio Interference (CISPR) is source of emission measurements and limits and, by reference, immunity standards produced by the IEC Technical Committee 77.
 This half day seminar reviews the work of CISPR and introduces that of TC77.